suha-glal/Step-Up/README.md

 # Step-Up

+Soha Glal and Ashraf Khalil

+suha.glal@gmail.com,ashraf.khalil@adu.ac.ae

+Abu Dhabi University

-This project was under the supervison of Dr. Ashraf Khalil,ashraf.khalil@adu.ac.ae
+This project was under the supervison of Dr. Ashraf Khalil

+## Introduction

 StepUp, a step counter application.
 StepUp exploits off-the-shelf, sensor-enabled mobile phones to automatically infer the number of steps the user walked.
 We discuss results of the deployment of StepUp on off-the-shelf mobile phones.
 We implemented StepUp on Nokia N95 8GB phones.
 The application is written in Symbian C++ and Java.